 Julia wonders about the accessibility of this contraceptive method.
 In many countries, the contraceptive pill is available by prescription only.
 This is because it contains hormones and requires medical supervision to ensure safe and appropriate usage.

-Julia is surprised to learn of medical reasons for taking the pill.
+Julia is surprised to learn of the medical reasons for taking the pill.
 Women may consider starting the pill for managing irregular or painful periods, reducing symptoms of premenstrual syndrome, and treating certain medical conditions like polycystic ovary syndrome (PCOS).

 Is The Pill Really Necessary?